irishdan/JsSettingsBundle/README.md

 The bundle provides a single service 'js_settings.settings'

-To add variables simple pass in a key value pair, eg:
+To add variables simple pass in a key value pair like so:
 ```php
 $this->get('js_settings.settings')->addSettings('key', $values);
 ```

-You need to print them in your templates.
+You need to print the javascript object in your templates.
 You can either include the provided controller in your template file, eg:
 ```php
 {{ render(controller('JsSettingsBundle:Js:Settings')) }}
 ```

-Or you can access pass them and print as you like:
+Or you can get them form the 'js_settings.settings' service and print as you like:
 ```php
 $settings = $this->get('js_settings.settings')->renderJs();
 ```